 While they’re no Loi Thai topiaries, they are the best my house is going to get.
 (I’ll wait while you look up Loi’s topiaries)

 PROS: Only $14 per stem, although you do have to buy six.
 Much less expensive than potted topiary trees of this same size.
-The branches can be shaped and the main stem looks good, but overall, they look best from a distance.
+The leaves are delicate and the branches can be shaped and the main stem looks good, but overall, they look best from a distance.

 CONS: Up close, they are obviously plastic.

 Let’s talk about this little fern.
 It’s actually just a little $12.99 bush that can be put in any container.
 I usually don’t like these little inexpensive picks, but this one looks so good even up close!
-Plus, you can bend all of the leaves to make it look realistic for its container.
+Plus, you can bend all of the leaves to make it look realistic for its container so it’s a great pop of color for your interior.

 PROS: It’s only $12 and every branch can be shaped via its wired leaves.
 It looks very realistic, even up close!